bcgov/ols-geocoder/BCAddressExchangeSchema.md

 References such as (aReal), (aMultiPolygon), and (aPolygon) represent an arbitrary value that conforms to the named type (e.g., Real, Multipolygon, Polygon)

 ## Example 1 - A house with a single civic number and no units
-37 Olympia Ave, Victoria, BCa
+37 Olympia Ave, Victoria, BC

 Field | Value
 -----: | ------